Recovery after limb lengthening surgery

 comes home from the hospital.
 Some things to consider:

-your child is in the hospital, you'll learn about caring for him or her at home.
-You
+your child is in the hospital, you'll learn about caring for him or her once you go

-For the first few weeks, your child will need help getting dressed, going to the
+few weeks after surgery, your child will need help getting dressed, going to the bathroom,

 Make arrangements for your child to be home from school for about 6 weeks.
 Talk

-to your child's school so that work can continue while your child is at home.
-The
+to your child's school staff so that work can continue while your child is at home.

-Plan who will take your child to the follow-up appointments with the surgery team
+Know who will take your child to follow-up appointments with the orthopedic care

 What Happens After Limb Lengthening Surgery?